RagnarB83/ash-documentation/docs/About.rst

 ==================================================

 ASH is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
-Can do single-point calculations, geometry optimizations, molecular dynamics (soon), numerical frequencies using a MM, QM or QM/MM Hamiltonian.
+Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonian.
 Interfaces available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF, Dalton, MRCC, CFour.
 Reaction profiles and saddlepoint optimizations can be performed using the nudged elastic band method (NEB).